bcarruthers/garnet/README.md

 ### Events

-Events can be arbitrary types, but preferably structs.
-Subscribers such as systems receive batches of events with no guaranteed ordering among the subscribers.
+Like components, you can use any arbitrary type for an event, but structs are generally preferable to avoid GC.
+When events are published, subscribers receive batches of events with no guaranteed ordering among the subscribers or event types.
 Any additional events raised during event handling are run after all the original event handlers complete, thereby avoiding any possibility of reentrancy but complicating synchronous behavior.

 ```fsharp
 [<Struct>] type UpdateTime = { dt : float32 }